tidalcycles/tidalcycles.github.io/_patterns/sequences.md

 d1 $ sound "bd"
 ```

+> Evaluate the above code in your Emacs or Atom editor by pressing `Ctrl+Enter`

 In the code above, `sound` tells us we're making a pattern of sound samples, and
 `"bd"` is a pattern that contains a single sound. `bd` is a sample of a bass drum.
 Samples live inside the `/samples` folder which came with Dirt, and